-The SRA's anti-money laundering (AML) proactive supervision team carried out a desk-based review of the firm to assess its compliance with the MLRs 2017.
-In his outcome letter the AML Officer told the firm that he had identified compliance failures and referred the matter to the SRA's AML investigation team.
+In January 2024, the SRA's anti-money laundering (AML) proactive supervision team carried out an inspection of the firm to assess its compliance with the MLRs 2017.
+In his outcome letter the AML Officer told the firm that he had identified compliance failures in relation to its firm-wide risk assessment (FWRA) documentation and client/matter risk assessments (CMRAs) on the client files reviewed.